 COVID-19 Information

-Meanwhile, please follow the guidelines provided by your medical professionals and the CDC.
+Meanwhile, if you are a medically vulnerable person, please follow the guidelines provided by your medical professionals and the CDC.
 Here are some of those recommendations and a few of our own:

 • cough or sneeze into flexed elbow or disposable tissue